Move-In & Move-Out Inspections

 Most landlords lose deposit claims before the tenant even moves in.

 It is not about the damage.
 It is about the paper.
-Across hundreds of RTB decisions in BC, the same pattern comes up over and over: the landlord has photos, the landlord has contractor quotes, the landlord shows up to the hearing — and still loses.
+The same pattern comes up in RTB decisions again and again: the landlord has photos, the landlord has contractor quotes, the landlord shows up to the hearing, and still loses.
 Why?
 Because the move-in condition inspection report says "walls — good condition."
 That four-word phrase wipes out the entire claim.

-This is not rare.
-It is the most common way landlords lose money — not through tenant fraud, but through paperwork that fails to meet the legal standard.
+This is the most common way landlords lose money in BC — not tenant fraud, but paperwork that fails to meet the legal standard.

 Key Point — RTR s.
 20 Required Areas